padix-key/kmer-article/article.typ

 strings or integers, each enumeration of these objects can be considered a sequence.
 This allows alphabets to contain more symbols than the 95 printable ASCII characters, which would allow for example to create and represent more fine-grained structural alphabets
-#todo[cite SA review].
+@Brevern2000 @VanKempen2024 @Wang2008.

-This code representation of sequences and #kmers as well as the fast decomposition method is implemented in the _Python_ bioinformatics library _Biotite_.
+This code representation of sequences and #kmers as well as the fast decomposition method is also implemented in the _Python_ bioinformatics library _Biotite_ @Kunzmann2023.